Scalable Gaussian Process Inference with Stan: Benchmark and the importance of parameterizations

 We consider a simple benchmark problem to study the performance of different methods and compare them with standard Gaussian process inference which inverts the kernel.
 The model comprises a one-dimensional zero-mean Gaussian process prior with squared exponential kernel and an independent normal observation model with variance $\kappa^2$, i.e.,

-We used a marginal kernel scale $\sigma=1$ and unit correlation length $\ell=1$ to evaluate the covariance matrix $K$ on an integer grid, i.e. $\vec{x}=\braces{0, \ldots, n - 1}$.
-Employing the \pkg{cmdstanpy} interface, we drew 100 posterior samples from a single chain after 100 warmup samples.
-Warmup samples are used to adapt the sampler for efficient exploration of the posterior.
+We used a marginal kernel scale $\sigma=1$ and unit correlation length $\ell=1$ to evaluate the covariance matrix $\mat{K}$ on an integer grid, i.e., $\vec{x}=\braces{0, \ldots, n - 1}$.
+Employing the \pkg{cmdstanpy} interface, we drew 100~posterior samples each from 20 independent chains after 100~warmup samples.
+Warmup samples are used to adapt the sampler for efficient exploration of the posterior \citep{Homan2014}.
 Default values were used for all other parameters.
-We considered different dataset sizes between $n=2^4$ and $n=2^{14}$ and allocated a maximum computational budget of one minute for all $n$, i.e., the sampler was terminated if it did not complete after 60 seconds.
+We considered different dataset sizes between $n=2^4$ and $n=2^{14}$ and allocated a maximum computational budget of one minute for each chain and all $n$, i.e., individual chains were terminated if they did not complete after 60~seconds.

 The mean runtime as a function of dataset size is shown in panels~(a) and~(b) of \cref{fig:scaling} for small ($\kappa=0.1$) and large ($\kappa=10$) noise scales as solid lines, respectively.
 As expected, the runtime of the standard approach grows rapidly as $n$ increases.
 We observed an empirical runtime scaling of $n^{\approx 2.5}$ for the standard approach, not dissimilar from the expected asymptotic scaling of $\BigO\parenth{n^3}$.
-Exploring models with more than a few hundred data points is prohibitively expensive--even for this simple setup.
+Exploring models with more than a few hundred data points is prohibitively expensive---even for this simple setup.
 For the graph-based approach, we used the five nearest predecessors ($q=5$) to construct a dependency graph.
 The method is comparatively slow for small datasets but outperforms the standard approach as $n$ grows.
 The Fourier approach has the best performance irrespective of dataset size but is limited to observations on a grid.

 The model in \cref{eq:benchmark-centered} employs the natural \emph{centered} parameterization \citep{Papaspiliopoulos2007}, i.e., each observation $y_i$ is independent given the corresponding latent $f_i$.
 This parameterization works well if the data are informative (small $\kappa$) because each observation $y_i$ constrains the corresponding latent parameter $f_i$.
 The elements of $\vec{f}$ are thus relatively uncorrelated under the posterior, and the Hamiltonian sampler can explore the distribution efficiently~\citep{Homan2014}.